-Giving up the growler
+Giving up the growler - DRAFT MAG

 Even large companies seem to sense the growler’s reign is ending.
 The Kroger grocery chain, for instance, is testing Crowlers at one of its locations in Memphis, Tennessee.

 All of which has led me to decide to dump my growler collection.
 A growler isn’t a bottle; it’s a glorified pint glass, and while Crowlers aren’t perfect, they’re a far better option.
-Here’s the best reason, though: going to a brewery and enjoying a pint or two in the place the beer was made exactly as the brewer intended.
+Here’s the best option, though: going to a brewery and enjoying a pint or two, in the place the beer was made, exactly as the brewer intended.
 If the beer’s really that damn good, you can always come back tomorrow.

-Not always able to go back tomorrow.
-Also, what if its a seasonal or specialty beer is only offered at the brewery and not bottled/canned?
-I’m not against doing away with them if it makes business sense, but I do think they are good in certain situations.

-Here in Georgia, the breweries don’t do growlers as they are not allowed to sell directly to consumers, at least not in the conventional sense (You buy a tour package that include X amount of beer to take home.).
-A few breweries here invested in crowlers, but most just do bottles and cans for the “souvenir” take home beer.
-We’ve had stores that do growlers for about 6 year now, but that market seems to be bottoming out, as many of these stores have shuttered in the last few years (mainly because there were so many of them in some areas).
-Total Wine in their two locations in the Atlanta area in which they only sell beer and wine (Thanks to another state law that limits the number of liquor stores a company/individual can own.) have growler bars (The law doesn’t allow liquor stores to sell growlers, so in some cases, some liquor stores opened up a separate growler shop next door to their store.).
-I used to get growlers on a regular basis when I worked close to a growler shop and would usually get a few of them for the weekend.